Lala Kent On Love: Is She Not Fond Of James Kennedy’s Woman?

 A post shared by Give Them Lala (@lalakent) on

-“The strongest relationship would definitely go to Tom and Ariana,” Lala Kent revealed during her interview, according to Bravo, adding, “Because they’re best friends before anything.
+“The strongest relationship would definitely go to Tom and Ariana,” Lala Kent revealed during her interview, according to the Bravo website, adding, “Because they’re best friends before anything.
 And that’s the most important.
 If you’re not with your best friend that’s gonna go downhill real quick.”

 Of course, Lala Kent was also asked about Tom Schwartz and Katie Maloney, as the season focused on the months leading up to their wedding.
 During Monday’s episode, fans saw how Tom and Katie got married.
 As it turns out, Lala Kent believes that they are actually doing much better after the wedding.
 Maybe their relationship was under tremendous stress while they were filming and planning the wedding.